Piston ring: Ring construction

 The compression rings in an automotive engine typically have a rectangular or keystone shaped cross-section.
 The upper compression ring typically has a barrel profile for the periphery, while the lower compression ring typically has a taper napier facing.
 Some engines also use a taper facing for the top ring, and simple plain-faced rings were used in the past.

 Oil control rings are typically made from either a single piece of cast iron, multiple pieces of steel, or steel/iron with a helical spring backing to create the tension required for a close seal.
 Cast iron oil rings and rings with a helical spring backing have two scraping lands of various detailed form.
 On the other hand, multi-piece steel oil control rings usually consist of two thin steel rings (called rails) with a spacer-expander spring between them to keep the two rails apart and provide radial pressure.

 The gap in the piston ring compresses to a few thousandths of an inch when inside the cylinder bore.
 Ring gap shapes include square cut, angle cut, tite joint, step cut, hook step and mitre step.

 Historically there was also a design that used a split ring, like a key ring.
-It was designed so that there was no gap in the wring but it could exert sprung presser on the cylinder wall.
+It was designed so that there was no gap in the ring but it could exert spring pressure on the cylinder wall.
 These were called Clupet rings.